Use this freezer inventory printable to keep track of what’s in the freezer. Save money by stocking up on meat and produce without any waste.

 There are 2 ways to get this printable:

-1. Pay what you can ($0, $3, $5, etc.) and download just this item using the Gumroad form below.
+1. Pay what you can!
+To download for free, type $0 in the fair price box.
 Enter your email address to get instant access and also have it sent to your inbox.
+If you enjoy my printables, please consider a $3-5 payment to help me keep making them.

 2. Join The Printables Library for a one-time fee that gives you access to all current and future printables!
 If you’re already a member, you can find this file there now.

-Can’t see the Gumroad form?
+Can’t see the Gumroad form below?
 Unsure how to print?
 For troubleshooting tips and frequently asked questions, read the Printables FAQ Help Guide.

 Check out some other fun and creative ideas on One Mama’s Daily Drama: